Nickelodeon Games and Sports for Kids: Shutdown

-On August 13, 2007, Viacom announced that Nick GAS would shut down at the end of the year.
-It was replaced by a 24-hour version of Noggin's teen-oriented block The N, which started airing on Noggin in April 2002.
-The N would, in turn, relaunch in 2009 as the TeenNick channel.
+On August 13, 2007, Viacom announced that it would split Noggin's teen-oriented block, The N, into a standalone channel on December 31, allowing Noggin to focus strictly on commercial-free preschool programming.
+The N would take over the transponder home to Nick GAS, which would transition into a section of programmes on the TurboNick platform on Nick.com.

+The change took place as planned on that date, with The N taking over from Nick GAS on most satellite and cable providers.
+Due to technical issues, Nick GAS remained in operation as a fully automated service on Dish Network, with Noggin and The N remaining as timeshared services on Noggin's slot.

-Dish Network retained an automated loop of Nick GAS on the air for 15 months after the shutdown, continuing to maintain the split of Noggin/The N manually on its existing channel slot.
-On April 24, 2009, the channel was replaced in its allotment with the west coast feed of Cartoon Network; The N and Noggin would later receive their own 24-hour channels on Dish Network, ahead of their relaunches as TeenNick and the Nick Jr. channel respectively.
+On April 23, 2009, Nick GAS's slot was replaced entirely with the west coast feed of Cartoon Network.
+This was done to allow The N to launch on Dish and to allow Noggin to broadcast 24 hours as part of the preparations of their relaunches as TeenNick and Nick Jr. respectively.

 Pluto TV revival as NickGames

 On November 19, 2019, Viacom announced the addition of several new networks to its Pluto TV video streaming service, including a new network called NickGames.
 The network featured much of the older Nickelodeon game show programming carried by Nick GAS, along with newer Nickelodeon competition and reality programming produced after Nick GAS's shutdown.
 The network was removed on August 18, 2020.
-As of 2024, a similarly formatted channel exists under the title of No Parents Allowed, which includes Nickelodeon and non-Nickelodeon shows.
+A similarly formatted channel existed under the title of No Parents Allowed, which included Nickelodeon and non-Nickelodeon shows, however was quietly shut down among other kids networks on June 5, 2025.